zachgardner/amazon-eks-example-for-stateful-java-service/README.md

 1. Update the local kubeconfig to configure the kubectl with the created cluster
 2. Update the k8s-resources/config-map.yaml to the created Redis Database Address
-3. Build and package the Java Service
+3. Build and package the Python Service
 4. Build and push the Docker image
 5. Update the k8s-resources/deployment.yaml to use the newly created image